gobit0dic/Salesforce-AWS-Eventbus/README.md

 # Setup Guide

+## Quickstart
+Please read carefully the single steps of the creation process.
+But, I also added some Quickstart guidance.
+You can use following method which will create a named credential (if not existing), as well as channel, channel member and event config relay for a given platform event.

+`AwsEventBridgeBuilderQuickstart.fullSetup(region, arnId, platformEventName)`

 ## Steps
 ##### 1. Create a Custom Platform Event (if not existing)
 You can create your custom Platform Event from the Saleforce GUI or via Metadata API.